HaMerotz LaMillion 4: Future appearances

 Shay & Shani and Vova & Alla competed on HaMerotz LaMillion 8.

 Tom Baum appeared on the third leg of the subsequent season as a clue giver.

 In mid-2015, Liron "Tiltil" Orfeli competed on the seventh season of the Israeli edition of Survivor and won the season.
 "Tiltil" then appeared on the ninth season of the Israeli edition of Big Brother along with Season 2 contestant Adel Bespalov and Season 6 contestant Neta Barazani as part of a second wave of houseguests with a secret assignment in order to earn their way into the Big Brother house.
 "Tiltil" and Neta were unable to earn a spot in the house.
 Ruth "Alexa Dol" Dolgakov later competed on the ninth season of Survivor with Season 5 contestant Jonathan "Joezi" Zirah.
 Alexa was the fifth person voted off of the show and finished in 13th place.
 Alla Aibinder competed on and won the eleventh season of Survivor in 2021.
+Yochi Apolion competed on the fifteenth season of Big Brother in 2025.